-PFASs enter surface water and groundwater through a variety of routes, including industrial discharges from manufacturing sites, WWTP effluent, runoff and leaching from contaminated soil or landfills, and deposition of contaminated particulates onto water bodies (see Chapters 3 and 4).
+PFASs enter surface water and groundwater through a variety of routes, including industrial discharges from manufacturing sites, WWTP effluent, runoff and leaching from contaminated soil or landfills, deposition of contaminated particulate matter onto water bodies, and glacial meltwater (see Chapters 3 and 4).
 Their individual solubility and partitioning behavior, combined with the physical and chemical characteristics of receiving waters, determine whether specific PFASs are found dissolved or suspended in the water column, in micelles at the air/water interface (Eftaiha et al. 2012; Mason Chemical Company 2017), or adsorbed to solid particles (Campo et al. 2016).

+Due to their low pKa values, most PFAAs are present in their anionic form in surface waters and tend to remain in solution (ITRC 2018); from there, PFAAs can contaminate groundwater through groundwater recharge (Liu et al. 2016) or be transported to the oceans where they become globally distributed by ocean currents (Benskin et al. 2012a).
+Stormwater runoff may contribute significantly to the PFAS load in surface waters (Wilkinson et al. 2017; Zushi and Masunaga 2009).
+Municipal and industrial WWTPs can release PFASs to the environment via point source effluent discharges, leakage or unintended releases, air emissions, and disposal of biosolids and other treatment byproducts (ITRC 2018).
 During the wastewater treatment process, volatile PFASs can be released into the air, while others selectively partition into biosolids and are partially removed from wastewater.
-WWTP effluent can have higher concentrations of PFAAs than the influent because of transformation during the treatment process (Appleman et al. 2014; Arvaniti and Stasinakis 2015).
-PFASs also enter surface and groundwater via landfill leachate (Ahrens et al. 2016; Banzhaf et al. 2017).
+WWTP effluent tends to have higher concentrations of PFAAs than the influent because of the transformation of precursors during the treatment process (Appleman et al. 2014; Arvaniti and Stasinakis 2015; Sinclair and Kannan 2006).
+PFASs also enter surface water and groundwater via landfill leachate (Ahrens et al. 2016a; Banzhaf et al. 2017).

-Few data on the aqueous photolysis of PFASs in water are publicly available; for instance the half-life for 8:2 FTOH is 93.2 ± 10.0 hours (Gauthier and Mabury 2005).
-PFAAs appear to not degrade at all under environmental conditions, even in activated sewage sludge, and can be more persistent than other legacy persistent organic pollutants such as dichlorodiphenyltricloroethane (DDT), polychlorinated biphenyls (PCBs), and dieldrin (European Commission 2017a; EWG 2003).
+PFAAs appear to not degrade under environmental conditions, even in activated sewage sludge, and can be more persistent than other legacy persistent organic pollutants such as dichlorodiphenyltricloroethane (DDT), polychlorinated biphenyls (PCBs), and dieldrin (European Commission 2017a; EWG 2003).
 Like other persistent organic pollutants, oceans are considered the ultimate long-term reservoir for PFASs (Prevedouros et al. 2006), including PFAAs and their precursors (Gonzalez-Gaya et al. 2014).
-Marine organisms can be chronically exposed via a contaminated food chain (Ahrens et al. 2009a; Casal et al. 2017; Houde et al. 2011; Xiao 2017).
+Marine organisms are chronically exposed via contaminated food chains (Ahrens et al. 2009a; Casal et al. 2017; Houde et al. 2011; Xiao 2017).
 Many physical and biogeochemical processes and factors collectively determine the oceanic occurrence and fate of PFASs, including distance to coastal urban industrial regions, oceanic subtropical gyres, currents, and biogeochemical processes (Gonzalez-Gaya et al. 2014).
 Oceanic currents can transport PFASs over long distances, resulting in PFAS contamination of water in distant pristine regions of the world, far from industrial activities (Ahrens et al. 2011a; Prevedouros et al. 2006).
-Snow and ice in the northern latitudes also accumulate PFASs, including the shorter-chains (Del Vento et al. 2012).
+Snow and ice in the northern latitudes also accumulate PFASs, including the shorter chains (Del Vento et al. 2012).
 Climate change resulting in snow, ice, and permafrost melt can remobilize PFASs and increase their concentrations in coastal areas (Zhao et al. 2012).